£68 Find Cheap Flights from Australia to Singapore

 • If you are visiting the Singapore-Malaysia border, you can fly to Singapore Changi or Senai International Airport (JHB), in Johor Bahru.
 Senai Airport is closer to the border, making it a good option.
 However, Singapore Changi has better transport connections to the border.

-Top 4 airlines serving from Australia to Singapore
+Reviews of the top 3 airlines flying from Australia to Singapore

 Need help choosing which airline to fly with from Australia to Singapore?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.